Student Rights and Responsibilities

 School personnel have exhausted reasonable attempts at administering other forms of discipline to support the student in meeting behavioral expectations.

-- The reason the student’s statements or behaviors pose an immediate and continuing danger to students or school personnel, or poses an immediate and continuing threat of material and substantial disruption of the educational process;
+- The reason the student’s presence poses an immediate and continuing danger to students or school personnel, or poses an immediate and continuing threat of material and substantial disruption of the educational process;

-- The duration and conditions of the emergency expulsion, including the date on which the emergency expulsion will begin and end;
+- The duration and conditions of the emergency removal, including the date on which the emergency removal will begin and end;

-- The opportunity to receive educational services during the emergency expulsion;
+- The opportunity to receive educational services during the emergency removal;

 - The right of the student and parent(s) to an informal conference with the principal or designee; and

-- The right of the student and parent(s) to appeal the emergency expulsion, including where and to whom the appeal must be requested.
+- The right of the student and parent(s) to appeal the emergency removal, including where and to whom the appeal must be requested.

 -